Tax Correction Agency

 The Process of Grieving Your Property Tax Assessment in Nassau County

 Homeowners in Nassau County are notified each January by the Nassau County Assessment Department of their property’s tentative assessed value for the tax year that starts twenty-one (21) months later.
-For example, this January 2024 Nassau homeowners receive their Notice of Tentative Assessed Value for 2025/26.
-That is the assessment year starting with the first-half school bill in October 2025.
+For example, this coming January 2025 Nassau homeowners will receive their Notice of Tentative Assessed Value for 2026/27.
+That is the assessment year starting with the first-half school bill in October 2026.

-Whether we win at ARC or at SCAR, a successful grievance means you pay less in taxes than you otherwise would, starting with the October first-half school bill, continuing with the second-half school bill and both general levy bills.
+Whether we win at ARC or at SCAR, a successful grievance means you pay less in taxes than you otherwise would, starting with the October first-half school bill, continuing with the second-half school bill and both general levy bills the following calendar year.

 Because a greivance is won in advance of the start of the assessment year, the savings are layered on top of every other change that occurs from one year to the next.
-If you were bound for a $1,000 tax increase, for example, and a grievance saves you $800, you will experience a $200 increase instead.
-If you were bound for a $100 tax decrease year-over-year, to give another example, and a grievance saves you $200, then your taxes decline by $300.
-Etc.
+If you are bound for a $1,000 tax increase, for example, but a grievance saves you $800, you will experience only a $200 increase instead.
+Another example: if you are bound for a $100 tax decrease year-over-year, and a grievance saves you $200, then your taxes decline by $300.
+Because we bill for savings, and not for change in year-over-year taxes, a successful grievance, it can never cost you more than it saves — it can only save you money.

-All we need to get started is a signed authorization form,.
-You can apply online, print a form off our website, or request a form be mailed, emailed, or faxed.
+All we need to get started is a signed authorization form.
+You can apply online, download or print a form online, or request a form be mailed, emailed, or faxed.

 You may reach us by email at info@TaxCorrectionAgency.org, by phone at (516) 933-3555 during regular business hours, by fax at (631) 467-1400, via our contact form, or by regular mail at Tax Correction Agency, 3279 Veterans Hwy Ste D-2, Ronkonkoma, NY 11779.